-The equatorial islands of São Tomé & Príncipe lie in the Atlantic Ocean approximately 200 kilometres off the west coast of Central Africa.
+Undiscovered Jewels in the Atlantic Ocean.
+Visit the equatorial islands of São Tomé & Príncipe, 200 kilometers off the west coast of Central Africa.

 Amidst these lush surroundings, you will find many exotic plants and flowers – new orchid species are discovered here regularly – and birdwatchers can look out for 143 species of birds, of which 28 are endemic.

 Discovered in 1470 by Portuguese navigators, this cone-shaped volcanic island that culminates in the 2,025-metre Pico de São Tomé offers dramatic landscapes of torrents and waterfalls, secluded beaches, sheer sea cliffs, tropical forest and extensive cacao plantations.

 The tropical island of Príncipe lies north-east of São Tomé.
 It’s a place where dense rainforests teem with exotic birds, where whales sport playfully off unspoiled, deserted beaches, where crystal-clear waterfalls cascade into the azure blue ocean, and where the people are, above all, friendly and happy to meet you.

 Príncipe’s extraordinary landscape, an irregular scattering of soaring volcanic peaks, is 70% covered by primary forest where up to 20% of trees, orchids and birds are said to be endemic.
 It has still been barely touched by the island’s 5,000 inhabitants or the outside world.

 São Tomé and Príncipe is the second smallest African country – larger only than the Seychelles in terms of population.
 São Tomé is 50 kilometers (31 miles) long and 32 kilometers (20 miles) wide and the more mountainous of the two islands.
 Its highest peak reaches 2,024 meters (6,640 feet).